 2015 Trauma And Recovery Events

-116th VFW Nat’l Conference (July 20, 2015/Pittsburgh): Dr. Constance Scharff, Cliffside Malibu‘s Director of Addiction Research, presented a Patriotic Sponsorship donation for $25,000 from Cliffside Malibu to the VFW’s Commander-in-Chief John W. Stroud in front of 8,000 military personnel during the 116th VFW’s national conference keynote ceremonies on July 20, 2015.
-Later in the afternoon, Dr. Scharff presented Cliffside’s cutting edge research to attendees on the topic, “Veterans with addiction, PTSD, or suicidal thoughts: The latest science and how you can help.”
+116th VFW Nat’l Conference (July 20, 2015/Pittsburgh): Cliffside Malibu‘s Director of Addiction Research presented a Patriotic Sponsorship donation for $25,000 from Cliffside Malibu to the VFW’s Commander-in-Chief John W. Stroud in front of 8,000 military personnel during the 116th VFW’s national conference keynote ceremonies on July 20, 2015.
+Later in the afternoon, a presentation of Cliffside’s cutting edge research was shown to attendees on the topic, “Veterans with addiction, PTSD, or suicidal thoughts: The latest science and how you can help.”
 Cliffside Malibu also donated 5,000 copies of their award-winning, bestseller, Ending Addiction for Good, to all VFW and Ladies Auxiliary registered members attending the conference.

-Dr. Constance Scharff, Cliffside Malibu‘s Director of Research, presented a Patriotic Sponsorship donation for $25,000 from Cliffside Malibu to the VFW’s Commander-in-Chief John W. Stroud to help support veterans suffering from PTSD, addiction and suicidal inclinations in front of 8,000 military personnel during the VFW’s national conference keynote ceremonies on July 20, 2015.
+Cliffside Malibu‘s Director of Research presented a Patriotic Sponsorship donation for $25,000 from Cliffside Malibu to the VFW’s Commander-in-Chief John W. Stroud to help support veterans suffering from PTSD, addiction and suicidal inclinations in front of 8,000 military personnel during the VFW’s national conference keynote ceremonies on July 20, 2015.

 2015 Trauma And Recovery Events